MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/support-policy-third-party-kernel-level-attestation.md

 ms.custom: sap:devices-and-drivers, csstroubleshoot
 ms.technology: windows-server-deployment
 ---
 # Support policy for third-party, kernel-level software that is signed using the attestation process in Windows

-_Original KB number:_ &nbsp; 4519013

-## Summary

 This article describes the support that Microsoft Support provides for Microsoft software products, such as the Windows Server operating system (all versions), when you run that Microsoft product together with attestation-signed kernel-level drivers and any associated physical adapter, controller, or other device or application.

 > [!NOTE]
 > The attestation signing process for a third-party, kernel-level driver does not require that the driver vendor provide test results in order to obtain a driver signature from Microsoft.
 For more information, see [Attestation signing a kernel driver for public release](/windows-hardware/drivers/dashboard/attestation-signing-a-kernel-driver-for-public-release).

-## More information
+_Original KB number:_ &nbsp; 4519013

+## Check whether the drivers are fully tested and supported

 Except as described in this article, Microsoft Support does not support software that has kernel-level drivers that are attestation-signed.
 Additionally, Microsoft does not support any physical device, filter driver, or application that is associated with that software.